TonyDeRosia/ClothingModifiers/README.md

 ## Author

-Tony DeRosia - For any inquiries or support, please contact [Your Contact Information].
+Tony DeRosia - For any inquiries or support, please visit: https://linktr.ee/tony_brutal

 Enjoy creating stunning clothing models in Blender with ease!